Model-Checking PCTL Properties of Stateless Probabilistic Pushdown Systems: Introduction

 \section{Introduction}

-Model checking, see \cite{a13} by Clarke et al., {is an essential tool} for formal verification, in which one describes the system to be verified as a model of some logic, expresses the property to be verified as a formula in that logic, and then checks by using automated algorithms that the formula holds or not in that model \cite{a32} by Baier et al. Traditionally, model checking has been applied to finite-state systems and non-probabilistic programs.
-To the author's knowledge, the verification of probabilistic programs was considered {first in the 1980s}, for example \cite{a25} by Vardi.
-During recent two decades, researchers have paid their attention to model-checking of probabilistic infinite-state systems, for instance \cite{a12,a11} by Esparza.
+\cite{CGP99} is an essential tool for formal verification, which is an interesting and important topic in the research field of logic in computer science and particularly plays an important role in verification of digital circuit (chips), in which one describes the system to be verified as a model of some logic, expresses the property to be verified as a formula in that logic, and then checks by using automated algorithms that the formula holds or not in that model, see e.g. the standard textbook \cite{BK08} by Baier et al. In particular, the famous work \cite{VW94} investigated extensions of temporal logic by connectives defined by finite automata on infinite words, which are important directions in model-checking.
+Traditionally, model checking has been applied to finite-state systems and non-probabilistic programs.
+During the last two decades, researchers have paid much attention to model-checking of probabilistic infinite-state systems, see e.g. \cite{EKM06}.
+Apart from the above mentioned works, there are many other excellent works model-checking on infinite-state systems, such as \cite{BH05} where the {\em Well-structured transition systems (WSTS)} were investigated, \cite{QR05} in which context-bounded model checking of concurrent software was studied, and \cite{RHC05} in which the algorithms for model-checking CSL (continuous stochastic logic) against infinite-state continuous-time Markov chains are developed.

-One of such probabilistic infinite-state systems is probabilistic pushdown process, which was called ``probabilistic pushdown automata" in \cite{a12,a11,a2,a1}.
-Here, we reserve ``probabilistic pushdown automata" for the probabilistic extension of nondeterministic pushdown automata \cite{a3,a7}.
-Roughly, probabilistic pushdown process can be seen as probabilistic pushdown automaton with only a input symbol, which means that it is can be considered as a restricted probabilistic pushdown automaton.
-Their model-checking problem, initialized by Esparza et al. \cite{a12,a11}, has attracted a lot of attention, for example \cite{a2,a1} by Br\'{a}zdil et al., in which the model-checking problem of stateless probabilistic pushdown process (pBPA) against PCTL$^*$ was resolved, as well as the model-checking of probabilistic pushdown process (pPDS) against PCTL (throughout the paper, for the author's habit, `probabilistic pushdown process' is just another appellation of `probabilistic pushdown automata' in \cite{a2,a1}).
-On the other hand, the problem of model-checking of stateless probabilistic pushdown process (pBPA) against PCTL remains open in \cite{a2,a1}, which was first proposed in \cite{a11}.
+Among the probabilistic infinite-state systems, one is the {\em probabilistic pushdown systems}, which were dubbed ``{\em probabilistic pushdown automata}" in \cite{BBFK14,Bra07,EKM06}, the input alphabet of which contains only one symbol.
+Throughout the paper, such a limited version of probabilistic pushdown automata will be dubbed ``{\em probabilistic pushdown system}".
+Their model-checking question, initiated in \cite{EKM06}, has attracted a lot of attention, see e.g. \cite{Bra07,BBFK14}, in which the model-checking of {\em stateless probabilistic pushdown systems} (pBPA) against PCTL$^*$ was resloved.
+However, the question of model-checking of {\em stateless probabilistic pushdown systems} (pBPA) against PCTL still left open in \cite{Bra07,BBFK14}, which was first proposed in \cite{EKM06}.